sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-push/cp-mobile-dev-kit-push.md

     >Predefined push is supported only for the MDK (SAP Mobile Services client) public store client.

-    >If you want to enable push notification in your custom MDK client then follow [this](cp-mobile-dev-kit-push-customclient) tutorial.
+    >If you want to enable push notification in your custom MDK client then follow [Enable Push Notifications in Your Branded MDK Client](cp-mobile-dev-kit-push-customclient) tutorial.